How to Find Ideas for Your Story

-One of the first challenges that budding authors invariably face immediately after deciding to write a book is attempting to figure out how in the world they will come up with enough ideas to tell a story that is hundreds of pages long.
-Sitting there, staring at the pristine expanse of a blank page while pondering all of the work lying ahead can be incredibly disconcerting, and without having mastered effective techniques for generating and embellishing people (characters), places (settings), and plot, it is easy to wind up feeling frustrated, which can result in having a hard time starting your novel.
+One of the first challenges that budding authors invariably face after deciding to write a book is figuring out how they will generate enough story ideas to fill hundreds of pages.
+Sitting there, staring at the pristine expanse of a blank page while pondering all of the work lying ahead can be incredibly disconcerting.
+Without having mastered effective techniques for inventing and embellishing people (characters), places (settings), and plot, it’s easy to wind up feeling frustrated and run out of steam.

 The world of stories

 Although you might not have thought about it before, stories are one of the key building blocks of human civilization and our minds are immersed in a vast ocean of narrative at all times.
 The people, places, and objects you encounter on a daily basis are all infused with vibrant threads of story, elements which you can learn to mindfully contemplate and then incorporate into your novel.
 Thus, leaning how to spot and draw inspiration from the stories thrumming throughout the world around you will prove to be an invaluable source of raw material as you continue to make progress on your novel.